New South Wales XPT: XP power cars

 Earlier power cars were built by Comeng, Granville while XP2015–XP2018 were built by ABB, Dandenong.
 XP2015, originally named City of Melbourne, was renamed City of Bathurst after it led an XPT which broke the Australian rail speed record in 1992; XP2017 received the former's original name in the same year.

+After the 2020 Wallan derailment, in which XP2018's driver was killed, it was renumbered XP2019 during rebuilding.